ob-algdatii-ss18/leistungsnachweis-cas/README.md

 # How to use

 Import project into CLion and start testMain.cpp.
-Here you can choose which Algorithm to execute.
+Now you can choose which Algorithm to pick:

   1. Prim
   2. Recursive Division